AFLplusplus/AFLplusplus/docs/parallel_fuzzing.md

 shared by all the instances of afl-fuzz; and then come up with a naming scheme for every instance - say, "fuzzer01", "fuzzer02", etc.

-Run the first one ("master", -M) like this:
+Run the first one ("main node", -M) like this:

 ```
 ./afl-fuzz -i testcase_dir -o sync_dir -M fuzzer01 [...other stuff...]